Laboratory Requirements: Chemical Hygiene Plan

 Chemicals should be stored in a defined storage area (safety cabinet or approved room).
 In general, avoid storing chemicals on laboratory bench tops or in fume hoods.
 Certain highly toxic materials that must be stored in a fume hood or glove box (ex.
 HCl gas) are the exception.

 These materials are covered by Federal and State policies.
-Please contact your Department Head or Director for guidance.
+Please contact your Department Head, Director, or the Office of the University Veterinarian for Virginia Tech at North End Center for guidance.

 - Controlled substances - Anyone who engages in activities with controlled substances (e.g drugs) included on the Drug Enforcement Agency (DEA) Schedules I - V must obtain DEA registration.
 Refer to the DEA website for a listing of substances in Schedules I-V. Use of these materials also requires registration with the State of Virginia.